emaanriaz/ECS150-proj2/REPORT.md

 ### Recommendations for the future

 Even when compared to the first project, the second project was a significant challenge for us, even when compared to past assignments outside of this class.
+I reccommend that